craws/OpenAtlas/sphinx/source/entity/event.rst

 **********
 * :doc:`artifact` - to select artifacts that were produced

-The creators if the artifact can be added via the **Actor** tab and selecting the **carried out by** activity while linking them.
+The creators of the artifact can be added via the **Actor** tab and selecting the **carried out by** activity while linking them.